 There's a Dr. Pepper TV ad where two guys were moving a pinball machine down the stairs.
 A snapping noise has been heard and one of the guys is in pain.
 A doctor with a can of Dr. Pepper comes near the guy, complete with a Dubstep song.
 The guy seemed happy until he resumed being hurt and was about to let go of the machine, which would make the machine crash in a wall.

-In a spoof of Hansel and Gretel, the witch is cackling to herself about how clever her plan is as she builds a gingerbread house to ensnare any little boys and girls who might pass her way.
+In a spoof◊ of Hansel and Gretel, the witch is cackling to herself as she builds a gingerbread house to ensnare and covers it with various candies and sweets to entice any little boys and girls who might pass her way.
 When Hansel and Gretel arrive sometime later...

 In a contrast between a movie cowboy and a real life one, the movie cowboy is hailed as a hero for defeating his rival in a fistfight, while the real life one is knocked out in one blow, wins by ambushing his rival at a later date, and is lynched for murder.

 Another comic has an inexperienced race driver enter a 24-hour race in an old piece of junk of a car.
 Everyone laughs at him, but the plucky underdog takes chances none of the other drivers dare, pushes his car to the limit, wins the crowd over with his death-defying driving... and finishes dead last, because his car is a piece of junk.